 How much do you earn?

-One of the reasons that makes these programs even better is that some of the cards have bonus categories.
+One of the reasons that makes these programs even more appealing is the bonus categories on certain cards.
 Some of these cards earn 2-3 points on purchases that fall into certain categories such as dining, travel, gas stations, and grocery stores.
-For example, the Chase Sapphire Reserve earns 3 points per dollar on dining and travel purchases.
-This is higher than category bonuses on most airline and hotel branded credit cards.
+For example, the card_name earns 3 points per dollar at restaurants and on travel purchases.
+This is higher than what most airline and hotel branded credit cards would earn at restaurants.

 Are points transferrable?